-What if I want to create my own mods?
+What if I want to create my own Minecraft mods?

 The other option is to use a website that does most of the work.
 LearnToMod is a website that sends the mods directly to your own server without the need to install anything extra.
 These mods run in a multiplayer server that you can start from within the website.
-This is the website we use to run our Minecraft modding classes.
+This is the website we use to run our Minecraft Code to Mod class.

 How does LearnToMod work?

-Even though this website does require a subscription it will balance out once you get to experience how easy it is to use.
+Even though this website does require a subscription, the investment will balance out once you get to experience how easy it is to use.
 After creating an account you can immediately start creating mods.
-If you’re a first time user, they have hundreds of coding assignments and tutorials that will help you get up to speed.
+If you’re a first-time user, they have hundreds of coding assignments and tutorials that will help you get up to speed.

 1. Start and Join Your Server